 When you want mountaineering shoes, you won’t settle for sneakers.
-They might still offer some protection for your feet, but definitely not the kind you need high up on a mountaintop Similarly, use products for what they are primarily built for and not extend their capabilities to areas outside of the its core competency.
+They might still offer some protection for your feet but definitely not the kind you need high up on a mountaintop!
+Similarly, use products for what they are primarily built for and not extend their capabilities to areas outside of the its core competency.

-Power of Investing In Your Own Technology
+Power of Investing in Your Own Technology

 As technology becomes more entrenched in every aspect of our lives, the role of the CIO continues to expand, especially at software companies.
 Forward looking companies have realized that IT must play a key role in strategic acceleration and constant reinvention.
 CIOs have a dual mandate to balance business enablement with the traditional role of IT operational excellence – table stakes for any IT leader.
 Too little change will generate missed opportunities.
-Too much change too fast could wreck a company’s momentum, brand, and bottom line.
+Too much change too fast could wreck a company’s momentum, brand and bottom line.

 “Zuora on Zuora” has created significant business value by internalizing our customer’s experience.
 Seeing how the product is used in real-time has benefitted the entire company.
-We have a direct, unfiltered view of usage patterns, requirements and performance and our own testbed for alpha releases.
+We have a direct, unfiltered view of usage patterns, requirements and performance and are now our own testbed for alpha releases.
 What better place to learn from than ourselves?

 Be positioned to share your own implementation with pride - the power of transparency.
 Build IT expertise in your product and have a profound impact on your business transformation.
-Gain immediate credibility by providing best practices, design principles, and implementation strategy.
+Gain immediate credibility by providing best practices, design principles and implementation strategy.

-I am betting on the power of investing in our own technology.
+I’m betting on the power of investing in our own technology.
 Are you?